Obstetrics and Gynecology

 Appointments at the Teaching Assistant, Instructor, and Assistant Professor ranks are essentially provided at the Department level.
 Requirements include a current Curriculum Vita, a USUHS form completed by the Department, and for active duty faculty, a letter from the command endorsing the appointment.
 Once this information is complete, the packet is processed through the Office of the Dean by Civilian Human Resources (CHR), and the appointment granted.

 Appointments and promotions at the Associate Professor and Professor ranks are more comprehensive.
 The general requirements include a current Curriculum Vita, a personal statement, an abbreviated Board of Regents Curriculum Vitae, copies of representative manuscripts, and letters of evaluation from individuals at or above the requested rank.
+A separate Teaching Portfolio detailing educational contributions, and a Statement of Scholarly Work (limited to 2 pages) describing the faculty member's educational philosophy and how the faculty member's contributions achieve this philosophy, may also be included.
 The number of letters differs according to the rank requested; this information is further detailed in the Instruction.
 A departmental Committee on Academic Appointments, Promotions and Tenure reviews the packet once complete, and the packet is supplemented with a USUHS form and a letter of support from the Department Chair.
 This entire packet is then submitted through CHR to the University Committee on Academic Promotions and Tenure (CAPT); the composition of the University CAPT is detailed in the Instruction.
 The CAPT reviews the submission and makes a decision based on review of the criteria for the specific rank and pathway, as applicable, and review of the faculty member's packet.
 The CAPT meets four times per year.
 The CAPT may decide to reject the proposal, accept the proposal, or request additional information.
 Once a CAPT decision is made, it is routed through the Office of the Dean for approval, and then for Board of Regents approval.
 Once approved by the Board of Regents, the packet is routed back to CHR for official notification and documentation of the appointment/promotion.

 As can be surmised particularly for the process at the Associate Professor and Professor levels, requesting and obtaining the necessary information, assembling the packets, forwarding the packets fort CAPT review, routing packets through the Office of the Dean and Board of Regents, and ultimate documentation of the appointment/promotion with CHR is an extensive process that takes a fair amount of time.
 Contacting faculty and receiving the necessary information at distant sites adds to this timeline, and may lead to delays.
 It is probably a reasonable assumption that if a faculty member is pursuing appointment or promotion at the Associate Professor or Professor ranks, that AT LEAST six months should be allotted from the time of requesting materials to eventual appointment/promotion.
 This timeline obviously depends on the individual faculty member's adherence to the process.
 In the Department's experience, much of the delay in this process occurs during the procurement of the necessary materials stage.
 While obtaining a current Curriculum Vita is not often problematic, getting copies of manuscripts, a list of suggested references for writing the letters of evaluation, and personal statements is sometimes not accomplished in a timely fashion.
 Time needs to be allotted to request letters of evaluation from those listed by the faculty member or requested by the Department, and to receive those letters for assembly of the packet.
 Packets cannot be submitted for CAPT review until they are complete, so attention to timelines and required information is tantamount to achieving appointments and promotions is a timely fashion.